hobg0blin/defend_kids/README.md

-# PROTECT TRANS PEOPLE
+# PROTECT QUEER PEOPLE

-This is a quick and dirty little scraper to automatically fill out the form on defendkidstx.com and hopefully make Texas’ life a little harder when it comes to harassing trans people.
+This is a quick and dirty little scraper to automatically fill out the form on defendkidstx.com and hopefully make Texas’ life a little harder when it comes to harassing queer people.
 It will run indefinitely, although it will occasionally require you to fill out a captcha to submit the form.

-Tested on Ubuntu 22, should work out of the box on Mac, I have no idea about Windows but you're welcome to try.
+Confirmed to work on Linux and Windows, should work out of the box on Mac.

 ## Running the scraper
 1. Make sure you have [python installed](https://realpython.com/installing-python/)